14 Silent Lupus Symptoms You Should Never Ignore

 You have blisters in weird places

 A blister on your heel?
 Call a cobbler.
 A constellation of blisters inside your nose or mouth?
 Call a doctor.
 There are other illnesses that cause painful bumps on your body (such as sexually transmitted infections) but lesions on your mucous membranes are one of the common signs of lupus, Dr. Lee says.
-Here’s why millennials need to worry about autoimmune diseases like lupus.

 Your hair is coming out in clumps